haziq-exe/TikTokAutoUploader/Documentation.md

 - To check what captcha shows up when you upload on your account just open this link while logged in to TikTok: https://www.tiktok.com/tiktokstudio/upload?from=upload&lang=en

 ## 🕰️ Runtime:
-**Total runtime depends on your wifi connection and how long TikTok takes to upload your video to their servers, however, here are approximations on how much runtime is added by each parameter**
+**Total runtime mostly depends on your WIFI connection, however, here are approximations on how much runtime is added by each parameter**

 - **Captcha's:** 3 - 10 secs (in RARE cases, it may take longer)
 - **Adding Sound:** 3 - 5 secs
-- **Scheduling:** 5 - 8 secs
+- **Scheduling:** 2 - 5 secs
 - **Copyright Check:** 2 - 5 secs

 - All in all, runtime won't exceed one minute in most cases.